wynnemlo/tippy/README.md

 I've incorporated a few Cocoapods mainly for UI design, but one of the libraries did not exactly do what I needed it to do, so I had to fork the original and modify it.

+## Project Analysis

+As part of your pre-work submission, please reflect on the app and answer the following questions below:

+**Question 1**: "What are your reactions to the iOS app development platform so far?
+How would you describe outlets and actions to another developer?
+Bonus: any idea how they are being implemented under the hood?
+(It might give you some ideas if you right-click on the Storyboard and click Open As->Source Code")

+**Answer:** I love developing onthe iOS app platform (especially compared to Android), because of how elegant it is with the autolayout.
+It is a lot simpler than web development because of how you don't have to use CSS which is oftentimes unreliable and inconsistent between different browsers.
+I would tell the developer that interfaces (views) are designed / coded in a storyboard file, which is separate from the view controller files (controller).
+It is similar to web dev's MVC concept, where the views are the HTML files, but in here it's an XML file.
+An outlet is basically a variable for an item in the VIEW file, that is accessible in your CONTROLLER file.
+An action is basically a function defined in your CONTROLLER file to control the behavior of a particular item in the VIEW.
+Basically, outlets and actions are just ways to link the view and controller.

+Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
+Can you explain how you can get a strong reference cycle for closures?
+(There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

+**Answer:** All the declarations (with the '=' sign) are implicitly assumed to be strong references in Swift.
+A strong reference cycle is when two instances have a strong reference to each other, then the two instances will never be deinitialized and cause a memory leak.
+This can happen as well for closures, when an instance references a closure and the closure references the instance ('self').
+E.g. a person has a weight and height variable, and then his BMI is declared as a closure with a reference to the person's own weight and height.
+Then even when we declare the person to be nil, the person will not deinitialize because there's a strong reference cycle.
+To resolve these issues, we can use the 'weak' or 'unowned' prefix to change the nature of the reference (so that it's not both strong references to each other).

 ## License

     Copyright [2017] [Wynne Lo]